microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 - Visited: the Interactable has been clicked.
 - Toggled: The button is in a toggled state or Dimension idex is an odd number.
 - Gesture: The hand or controller was pressed and has moved from the original position.
-- VoiceCommand: The internal voice command was used, or if using global voice commands, set this manually.
+- VoiceCommand: A speech command was used to trigger an Interactable.
 - PhyscialTouch: A touch input is currently detected, use NearInteractionTouchable to enable.
 - Grab: A hand is currently grabbing in the bounds of the object, use NearInteractionGrabbable to enable